antopenrf/PAN/README.md

 ##*PAN*##

-PAN is the MoM (metchod of moment) Electromagnetic Numerical code for simlating planar antnena structure.
+PAN is the MoM (method of moment) Electromagnetic Numerical code for simulating planar antenna structure.
 The code is still under development but can simulate many planar structures already.
 Here is a list of features to develop.
 1. GUI
-2. Add transmit alrorithm
+2. Add transmit algorithm
 3. Add current flow chart

 **Prerequisite:**